Walter Mirisch: Honors and awards

 Mirisch received the 1967 Academy Award for Best Picture for his production of In the Heat of the Night.

 Throughout the years he was the recipient of numerous awards and honors, including The Producer of the Year Award: first, from the Producers' Guild of America (1967); later, the National Association of Theatre Owners (1972); and then ShowaRama (1975).

 In addition, he received the Cecil B. DeMille Award of the Hollywood Foreign Press Association for "outstanding contribution to the entertainment field" (1976), the Irving G. Thalberg Memorial Award of the Academy of Motion Picture Arts and Sciences for his "consistently high quality of motion picture production (1978), and the Academy's Jean Hersholt Humanitarian Award, which is given to an individual whose "humanitarian efforts have brought credit to the industry" (1983).

 Mirisch served three terms as president of the Producers Guild of America.
 He served four terms as President of the Academy of Motion Picture Arts and Sciences.
 He was a former president and Governor of the Performing Arts Council of the Los Angeles Music Center, as well as a trustee of the Motion Picture and Television Fund.
 Mirisch was also an Emeritus member of the board of directors of Cedars-Sinai Medical Center of Los Angeles, and the board of directors of the UCLA Foundation.

 He was decorated by the Republic of France with its Order of Arts and Letters in 1961.

 In May 1989, he received an honorary doctorate in Humane Letters from the University of Wisconsin–Madison.
 In June 1989, he was the recipient of the UCLA Medal, the university's highest award.

 In 2004, he was honored with a retrospective at the Los Angeles County Museum of Art entitled "The Magnificent Mirisches".
 The Museum of Modern Art (MoMA) in New York honored him in 2006 with a retrospective of twelve films.

 On February 2, 2008, Mirisch presented the Darryl F. Zanuck Producer of the Year award at the 19th Annual Producers Guild of America Awards.
 The top honor (the equivalent of the Academy Award for Best Picture) went to Scott Rudin, Joel and Ethan Coen for No Country for Old Men.

 Personal life and death

-Mirisch was married to Patricia Kahan (1924–2005); they had three children, Anne Mirisch Sonnenberg, Andrew Mirisch, and Lawrence Mirisch.
-His son, Lawrence, is the founder of the Mirisch Agency.
+Mirisch was married to Patricia Kahan (1924–2005); they had three children.

 Mirisch turned 100 on November 8, 2021, and died of natural causes in Los Angeles on February 24, 2023, at the age of 101.